How I Choose the Best Land-Based Fishing Spots

 3. Accessibility: By Plane or Boat

 While tropical fishing destinations can sometimes be remote, accessibility is key.
 I often choose spots that are reachable by plane and or boat.
-Some of my favorite GT fishing spots are accessible via small planes that land on remote airstrips close to the coast, while others require a short boat ride to reach offshore small tropical islands.
+Some of my favorite GT fishing spots are accessible only via small planes that land on remote airstrips close to the coast, while others require flights and then boat rides to reach offshore tropical islands.
+This will be your own choice.
+For me it's very normal to travel a long way to find a good fishing spot!

-Many tropical locations have infrastructure for boat access.
-For land-based fishing, I look for beaches, rocky points, or reef edges where I can cast directly into the deep water without needing a boat.
+Many tropical locations have minimal infrastructure for boat access so expect to go with small local boats.
+For land-based fishing, I look for beaches, rocky points, or reef edges where I can stand and cast directly into the riptides or deep drop offs without needing a boat.
+Note boat fishing has it's advantages but I simply prefer the challenges that come with land based fishing.

 Tides are affected by the moon phases, and when it comes to fishing, the new moon is often the most productive phase.
 During the new moon, the gravitational pull of the moon creates stronger tidal movements, which helps push baitfish into feeding zones, attracting larger predators like GTs.
 This is when I tend to focus my efforts, as the increased water movement and the cover of darkness give me the best shot at landing a monster.